-The train rattled overhead on rails of air as light floated around her never close enough to touch but near enough to light every inch of the pier.
-It was almost the time of night when people would flood onto the pier to enjoy the dark night sky filled with the floating lights and grab food from the stalls and drink until they threw up into the water below that was as black as the sky above.
-But before they came, Beth would enjoy the empty stage.
+The train rattled overhead on rails of air as lights floated around her, never close enough to touch but near enough to light every inch of the pier.
+It was almost the time of night when people would flood onto the pier to enjoy the dark night sky filled with the floating lights, like little personal stars, and grab food from the stalls and drink.
+The water below was as black as the sky above.
+But before everyone came, Beth would enjoy the empty stage.
 She would bound and leap and spin with her arms out so she resembled a top.
 She soaked in the openness and fresh ocean air while she could.

 “You alright over there?” a voice called out.

 She lifted her head off the dock and looked over to see a young man opening a stall for the night.

 “Just fine,” she called back and returned to looking at the lights.

 “You’re a little early for the party,” he said.